 Doctoral candidates are highly encouraged to attend both the Hooding Ceremony and the Commencement in the Fall or Spring to celebrate their achievements.

 The Office of Graduate Studies will send out an email with an RSVP survey link to all graduating doctoral candidates in the middle of the semester.
 The Office of Graduate Studies uses the RSVPs to create the seating chart, script, and program.
-The RSVP email will be sent out early July.
-The deadline to RSVP will be July 20, 2018.
+The RSVP email will be sent out July 10.
+The deadline to RSVP will be July 18, 2018.

 STUDENTS: Doctoral regalia is required for participation.
 You can rent/purchase your regalia here.